-Globally, over billions of people depend on natural resources everyday for food, energy, water and livelihoods all of which are cardinal to the realization of human liberty, security and sustainable livings.
+Globally, over billions of people depend on natural resources everyday for food, energy, water and livelihoods all of which are cardinal to the realisation of human liberty, security and sustainable livings.
 Yet, like it or not, ‘global environment change’ is occurring through various means, including extraction.
 From 1980 to 2008, the extraction of biomass, fossil fuels, minerals and metal ores had increased from 38 billion tonnes to 68 billion tonnes.
 The landscape-level happenings due to extraction of natural resources are not entirely positive in both developing and developed economies.
 The growing visible and scientifically reported symptoms of environmental change in Amazon, Himalayas, deserts, and savanna regions foretell real concern for wise use of natural assets.
 In the global South economies of which African countries are parts, natural resources are threatened.

 According to the United Nations University (1997:5) though Africa is ‘a continent richly endowed with diverse natural resources’, ‘the impact of the highest population growth rate (both humans and livestock) among the world’s regions and of pressures from various sectoral development activities has been the rapid decline in the intrinsic properties of Africa’s natural resources – its land, soils, waters, minerals and forest resources.’

 In and around cities of various sizes, intensive struggle for natural capital has increasingly overstressed or caused disappearance of resources required for sustainable human wellness.
 It is estimated that 3.5 billion of the world’s population will live in cities by 2025 when they will exploit urban natural resources the more.
-Gaelle Gourmelon based at Worldwatch Institute briefly examined the links of deforestation and urban consumption to inform that urbanization might cause ‘the loss of up to 7.4 million acres of prime agricultural land each year’.
-The urbanization phenomenon could fuel extensive ‘flow of ecological goods and services’.
+Gaelle Gourmelon based at Worldwatch Institute briefly examined the links of deforestation and urban consumption to inform that urbanisation might cause ‘the loss of up to 7.4 million acres of prime agricultural land each year’.
+The urbanisation phenomenon could fuel extensive ‘flow of ecological goods and services’.

 Almost everyone knows that using natural resources must not degrade natural environment but, frequently, its use continues to cause water and air pollution, decline of earthworms, ozone depletion, soil contamination, and multitude of human discontents.
-The World Health Organisation highlights the harmful impacts of environmental change on human health (see Figure 1).
+The World Health Organisation highlights harmful impacts of environmental change on human health (see Figure 1).
 So, do we stop extracting and using natural resources to keep the environment intact and sustainable?
 The response is certainly not affirmative.
 No matter how technologically innovative human beings are, the human race has never survived anywhere without picking fruit, catching fish, fetching water, mining clay, trading wildlife, tapping solar, or manufacturing products from natural resources.
-For this complex human-nature relational perspective, the utilization of natural resources and, at the same time, putting in place inclusive measures to sustain the natural assets remains a formidable financial and political challenge.
+From this complex human-nature relational perspective, the utilisation of natural resources and, at the same time, putting in place inclusive measures to sustain the natural assets remains a formidable financial and political challenge.
 What the earlier question brings into mind is the idea to pro-actively and creatively integrate sustainable development (SD) framework into natural resource policies and programmes of nations and organisations.

 Among natural resources, water properties are essential.
 This is best encapsulated in a recent report by the UN Economic Commission for Africa (UNECA, 2016:87-88) that ‘water is the source of life and feeds directly into everyone’s basic needs — rural and urban, producers and consumers — in all sectors of the economy’.
 Water virtually connects every human systems to the physical world and posits as the foundation of the future.
 Indeed, it denotes why natural resources scalar-drive sustainability.
 There is a caveat though.
 In 2050, nearly 6.5 billion people will probably to live in places under water stress to stipulate bigger investment in physical ‘infrastructure for safe drinking water and wastewater treatment’ (also see Figure 2).
 A view of this kind does not contradict the prediction by the World Resources Institute that nearly 250 million Africans are likely to ‘live in areas of high water stress by 2030’.
 Clearly, water stress indicates human lives will be at risk.
 Making lives better now and in the future supports the rationale to cooperatively monitor natural resource issues and feed them into policy-making on participatory basis.
 How possible do we greenly cultivate fresh foods, create more decent jobs and build healthier working force without water?
 Imagine the Ghanaian cocoa, Malian cotton and Kenyan coffee and their relations to climate change!
 The water requirement for cotton until it is harvested, for instance, is estimated at ‘4,000 cubic metres per ton’ and this could potentially increase to ‘9,980 per ton of finished textile’ (UNECA, 2016).